 - Discharge options

-To be admitted to a brain injury program, a patient must be:
+To be admitted to our brain injury program, a patient must be:

 - 16 years or older, and able to benefit from an adult environment